 Once you start to feel some resistance in pumping the grease pump and you can see the piston coming out you have enough grease.
 You may also start to see a small amount of grease coming out of either the front piston or at the rear rubber bearing seal.

 The front of the piston will come out as you pump grease in.
 You should be able to wiggle it slightly from side to side.
-This is the simple way on how to check grease level in s bearing buddy.
+This is the simple way how to check the grease level in s bearing buddy.

 While you have your grease gun out add a small dab of grease onto your trailer hitch point.
 It will stop your trailer hitch from rattling.

 How do I know what size bearing buddy I need?